microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/unifiedroleassignment.md

 A unifiedRoleAssignment is used to grant access to resources.
 It represents a role definition assigned to a principal (typically a user) at a particular scope.

+Providing either a directoryScopeId or an appScopeId is required.

 ## Methods

 | Method       | Return Type | Description |